Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 1 3 x 1 = 13

-Q: Are we allowed to make more than one number via Grafting?
+Q: Are we allowed to make more than one number via Grafting/Combine Digits?

-…it says “Two Keepers can now be joined together to form a single two-digit number for the purposes of Victory Rule calculations.”
-Does “single number” mean we are restricted to a single grafted number for our calculations?
+A: To refresh, Grafting says “Two Keepers can now be joined together to form a single two-digit number for the purposes of Victory Rule calculations.

 …Since these cards are all played as part of a single play, would the player get to finish playing them out, or would their turn just stop?
 And if it just stopped, what would happen to any unplayed cards?
 We’ve been letting the player keep them.